12 Honey Myths vs. Facts

 11. Honey is a great source of natural energy

-Honey’s composition of carbohydrates and glucose levels result in longer lasting energy.
+Honey’s composition of carbohydrates and glucose levels can help provide longer-lasting energy.
 Carbohydrates are the primary fuel we use for our energy and are necessary in our diet to help maintain muscle glycogen.
 If you’re looking for long-lasting energy, check out these 14 energy bites with honey.

 12. Honey never goes bad